poettering/systemd/docs/USER_GROUP_API.md

 (i.e. either not set at all, or not to the service's own name) a `BadService` error is generated.
-Finally, `ServiceNotAvailable` should be returned when the backing subsystem is not operational for some reason and hence no information about existence or non-existence of a record can be returned nor any user record at all.
+Finally, `ServiceNotAvailable` should be returned when the backing subsystem is not operational for some reason and hence no information about the existence or non-existence of a record can be returned nor any user record at all.

 The `GetGroupRecord` method call works analogously but for groups.